 Woman sues Las Vegas police over 2017 fatal shooting

-Shondell Pitts claims Metro officers were negligent, used excessive force and inflicted emotional distress on Shondell Pitts and her daughter.
+Shondell Pitts claims Metro officers were negligent, used excessive force and inflicted emotional distress on herself and her daughter.

 A Las Vegas woman is suing the Metropolitan Police Department after she and her husband were shot by an officer in front of her then-10-year-old daughter.